 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer," "accelerated filer," "maller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer o Accelerated filer o Non-accelerated filer ⊠ Smaller reporting company ⊠
+Large accelerated filer of Smaller reporting company \boxtimes Emerging growth company \boxtimes Accelerated filer of Non-accelerated filer ⊠

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the